 My son and I had lucked out—a perfect bluebird Whistler day, his first ever helicopter ride, and the chance to explore a glacial ice cave with Head-Line Mountain Holidays.
 Flying in, we passed a towering black mass of rock, unnaturally flat on top like some sort of footrest for the gods of winter.
 “That’s called a tuya top,” explains Head-Line guide Paul Carus.
 “It’s a volcano that erupted under the ice.
 The lava wasn’t powerful enough to melt through to the surface so it just hardened up and formed this massive rock plug.”

 That the dark, rocky summit currently towers hundreds of metres above the ice only drives things home.
 This ice cap is huge, but it used to be hundreds of times larger, and so dense that even boiling magma from within the earth could not penetrate her surface.
-Time, man, what a trip.
-My son might not be catching the full impact of seeing geologic time firsthand–he’s too busy making mountain goat calls over the helicopter intercom system.
-He’s actually pretty good.

 The 50-kilometre ride in is a full-on “flightseeing” helicopter tour of the Whistler area– forests, rivers, summits, peaks, seracs, glaciers, that giant freakin’ volcano– and then you get to the main attraction.
 We duck out of the chopper and literally hold onto our hats as it takes off.
 Moments later all is silent, white and stunningly beautiful.